Hey everybody! To celebrate the launch of my jazz instructional DVD “The Jazz Masters Method” (on Monday, October 8th 2012).

 Please leave a comment below and let us know.
 I look forward to responses!
 Happy practicing.

 If you enjoyed this chord lesson please be sure to subscribe to the freejazzlessons email list.
-(Either right below this article or on the top left)
+(Either right below this article or on the top right)

 - You’ll be joining one of the fastest growing jazz and music education communities online today!